 The Rural Mixed Use area is located to the west of Big Marine Lake.
-This is a new land use category and is intended to allow for residential development connected to the Big Marine Store rural commercial area.
-Extension of municipal sewer, or improvements to the existing community system, is necessary to permit more density in this area.
-Until that occurs, new development will be limited in this area.
+This is a new land use category and is intended to allow for single-family residential development connected to the Big Marine Store rural commercial area.
+Single family residential would be at a maximum density of 4 units per 40 acres.
+Some civic buildings, small commercial, and parks and recreation uses will also be allowed.
+It is anticipated the Rural Mixed Use District will have roughly 85 percent residential uses and 15 percent commercial or civic uses.